 print("Standard Deviation:", std_dev)

 Visualizations help reveal patterns and anomalies in data.
-Commonly used charts include:
+Commonly useful in the following charts:

-- Box Plots: Show data spread and detect outliers.
+- Box Plots: This is used to show data spread and detect outliers.

-- Scatter Plots: Visualize relationships between two variables.
+- Scatter Plots: It’s also useful to visualize relationships between two variables.

 Example: Creating a Histogram